 Area: 10,000 km²

-Sundarbans deserves a prominent mention in our list of largest forests in the world as well as India.
-Located between Indian region of West Bengal and the Khulna Division of Bangladesh, it is a Mangrove Forest where over 290 species of birds, 120 species of fish, 42 mammal species, 35 species of reptiles and eight amphibian species live.
-The endangered species which find a habitat in Sunderbans are royal Bengal tigers, northern river terrapins, olive ridley sea turtles, estuarine crocodile, Gangetic dolphin, ground turtles, hawksbill sea turtles and king crabs.
-What adds to the significance of Sunderbans is the fact that it is the largest source of forest produce in Bangladesh and is, therefore, an important contributor to its economy.
+Sundarbans deserves a prominent mention in our list of the largest forests in the world as well as in India.
+Located between the Indian region of West Bengal and the Khulna Division of Bangladesh, it is a Mangrove Forest where over 290 species of birds, 120 species of fish, 42 mammal species, 35 species of reptiles, and eight amphibian species live.
+The endangered species that find a habitat in the Sunderbans are royal Bengal tigers, northern river terrapins, olive ridley sea turtles, estuarine crocodile, Gangetic dolphin, ground turtles, hawksbill sea turtles, and king crabs.
+What adds to the significance of the Sunderbans is the fact that it is the largest source of forest produce in Bangladesh and is, therefore, an important contributor to its economy.

 Daintree Forest, Australia